requestmm/Brute-Force-Detection-With-Windows-Events/README.md

-# Brute-Force-Detection-With-Windows-Events
-Brute-Force Detection with Windows Events
+# Brute-Force Detection with Windows Events

+Use one file *.evtx to detect potential brute-force attacks.

+# Knowledge Source

+INFOSEC